keenlabs/Keen-Docs/source/data_analysis/progressions.rst

    }

-The results array details the number of users that successfully made it to each step in the Progression.
+The result array details the number of users that successfully made it to each step in the Progression.
 The **steps** array contains the definition of the steps passed in via the query string parameter.